Arthurqi0825/AAE6102_Assignment1/Readme.md

 ![image](https://github.com/Arthurqi0825/AAE6102_Assignment1/blob/main/Figures/Urban.png)

+#### Effect of Multipath

+The satellite signals are reflected by narrow buildings, causing significant drift in localization accuracy.
+In comparison to the Opensky dataset, which provides a reliable solution with ground truth, the Urban dataset exhibits considerable errors in position estimation due to the multipath effects caused by these reflections.
+This leads to less accurate localization results in urban environments.

 ## **Task 5 – Kalman Filter-Based Positioning**
 Develop an **Extended Kalman Filter (EKF)** using **pseudorange and Doppler measurements** to estimate **user position and velocity**.